 I was the wife of an alcoholic.

 My husband could not be depended upon to be there for us.
-My son once described to me our family- “there is me you and Sarah who live upstairs and there is Dad who chooses to live downstairs”.
+My son once described to me our family—”there is me, you and Courtney who live upstairs and there is Dad who chooses to live downstairs.”
 Profoundly true.
 We have a dysfunctional family “true by every meaning of dysfunctional.”
 I have tried my hardest to make things as normal as possible for my children.
 I feel I have been a good mother.
 I know things haven’t been smooth sailing with them, but I feel our past has made us stronger people and we will be better people because of it.

-Sarah is my eighteen-year-old daughter.
+Courtney is my eighteen-year-old daughter.
 She has been an adult since she was a child.
 She loves to have fun and when you hear her laugh it brings a smile to your face.
 She doesn’t show her emotions.
 She is straightforward.
-Sarah loves life-she loves to try new things, she loves to be original and is truly comfortable with her uniqueness.
+Courtney loves life.
+She loves to try new things, she loves to be original and is truly comfortable with her uniqueness.

 And so it began—